petarbelchev/PersonalFinancer-WebApp/README.md

 ### Transactions with Category

-On the Create Transaction page, you can create a transaction with the following details: amount, date, category, account, transaction type, and payment reference.
+On the create transaction page, you can create a transaction with the following details: amount, date, category, account, transaction type, and payment reference.
 The app provides an option to add and remove categories, utilizing AJAX and Web API.

 ![Create Transaction Page](./Screenshots/create-transaction-page.jpeg)

-When a transaction is created, you will be redirected to the Transaction Details page.
+When a transaction is created, you will be redirected to the transaction details page.
 There, the app provides options to edit and delete the transaction.

 ![Transaction Details Page](./Screenshots/transaction-details-page.jpeg)